Mentor Ohio Probate Lawyer

 If the deceased left a Will and the person handling the Probate process is the Executor/Executrix, meaning chosen in the Will, that person has more authority to handle assets of the deceased without a court order.
 The Will generally allows the Executor/Executrix to sell real estate without a court order.
 The Will generally states that they can serve without posting a Bond.
 The Bond is the tool by which the beneficiaries of the Estate of the deceased are protected from theft or mishandling of the assets of the deceased.

 Role of an Administrator

 If the deceased passed without a Will then the person handling the Probate process is called an Administrator.
 The Administrator will always have to post a Bond.
 The Administrator will have to receive a court order for all actions involving disposal of the deceased assets.
 This can make the Probate process take longer than if the decedent had a Will.

 There are many complications and pitfalls in navigating the Probate process.
 It is best to enlist the help of an attorney with experience navigating the Probate process.
-Moseman Law Office, LLC has over 15 years of combined experience helping our clients through the Probate process.
+Heather Moseman, probate lawyer in Mentor, Ohio, has over 15 years of combined experience helping our clients through the Probate process.
 We are here to help you make this difficult and stressful time easier, so contact us today!